haallen/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 The second item that I would look into is smoothing my lane lines across frames of the video.
 I am using the Lines class as suggested in the lectures, but haven't had time to determine the best approach to averaging across frames.

 I can also imagine that my implementation could have issues if there is a white or yellow car directly in front of it in the same lane.
-Not s
+I would also like to investigate different lighting conditions.
+The provided video and test images were taken in bright daylight and I could imagine my color and gradient thresholding having issues in other types of lighting.